MarkXA/nidevconf/content/sessions/keynote.md

 +++
 keynote = true
-title = "Keynote: The Importance of DevOps – Lessons from the Industrial Revolution" speaker = "martinwoodward" sessiontime = "TBC"
+title = "The Importance of DevOps – Lessons from the Industrial Revolution" speaker = "martinwoodward" sessiontime = "TBC"
 +++